This post was shared on Go Ahead Honey It’s Gluten Free over at And Love It Too. Sunny’s theme this month was Paleo Travel Foods!!

 - Place in a preheated stainless steel or cast iron skillet over medium to medium low heat.
 Flip at about 1 minute, and cook for another 30 seconds or so.
 You do not want to overcook these, they will lose their pliability!

 - Cool and store in an airtight location, in the freezer for prolonged use if you need it!
-We have stored them in the fridge for 10 days with no issues.
+We have stored them in the fridge for 10 days with no issues (refreshed with a warm pan and a touch of oil).